 All is not lost.
-Other highly regulated industries have successfully overcome these obstacles and empowered innovators to drive convenience and cost-effectiveness.
+Other highly regulated industries have successfully overcome these obstacles and empowered innovators to drive greater effectiveness, convenience, and cost-efficiencies.
 Financial services stands out as an example of an industry that features similar risks to those presented in the healthcare context.
 The misuse or misappropriation of financial accounts or information could have disastrous consequences, as could substandard healthcare or misuse of healthcare information.
-And yet, we can check our balances, transfer funds, pay credit cards, and make any kind of purchase by a few taps on swipes on our phones.
+And yet, we can check our balances, transfer funds, pay credit cards, and make any kind of purchase with a few taps or swipes on our phones.
 The financial services example illustrates that complex webs of regulation are not insurmountable.
 Why have we been unable to harness technologies like this in the healthcare context?
-Because the financial aspects of Medicare are misaligned.
-There are numerous levers policymakers can pull to enhance value for patients, caregivers, and taxpayers alike.
+The good news is that there is a path forward.
+Policymakers can pull a number of levers to enhance value for patients, caregivers, and taxpayers alike.
 For example, policymakers should take the following steps: